 Quick answer

-Why this list should be short
+Why the best budget vape list should be short

 Budget vape types: which one fits you?